yncat/screamingstrike/readme.md

 For automated packaging for Windows, WinRAR must be installed and WinRAR.exe must be accessible from the environment variable path.

+## Codesigning and notarization on Mac

+Build.py runs codesign command to sign all executables in the app bundle.
+You must have Apple Developer payd membership for issuing your own developer certificate and correctly set it up in your keychain.
+You will need to change the certificate identifier in the build script to your matching.
+I haven't made it so that the values can be loaded for the env var.

+After running build.py, the script creates build/screamingStrike2.zip for notarization.

+Run

+`xcrun altool --notarize-app -t osx -f build/screamingStrike2.zip --primary-bundle-id "com.your.identifier" --asc-provider "provider_short_name" -u "your@apple.id" -p "your_app_password"`

+To notarize.

+com.your.identifier should be changed to your own app identifier.
+You can choose whatever you like, using alphabets and numbers. com.orgname.appname is the common pattern.

+provider_short_name is not necessary if you have only one provider (I don't know how the number of providers increase, I had two).
+If you have multiple providers, you need to substitute the the provider short name that you want to use.
+Your providers can be listed by running `xcrun altool --list-providers -u "your@apple.id" -p "app_specific_password"` .

+`your@apple.id` must be replaced with your apple ID (email).

+app_specific_password can be generated from apple ID account dashboard page.
+You cannot authenticate altool access with your apple ID password; you need to generate one.

+You will receive an email informing that your app has successfully been notarized after several minutes.
+Once it's done, run the following.

+`python3 tools/after_notarization_zip.py`

+This will staple the notarization ticket to the app, compress it to a dmg and codesign the dmg.
+After that, run the following.

+`xcrun altool --notarize-app -t osx -f build/screamingStrike2.dmg --primary-bundle-id "com.your.identifier" --asc-provider "provider_short_name" -u "your@apple.id" -p "your_app_password"`

+Now, the app and its container dmg is both notarized.
+Finally, run

+`python3 tools/after_notarization_dmg.py`

+to staple the notarization ticket to the dmg.

+You can distribute the dmg!

 ## Translating

 Sorry, it works only on Windows right now.